f5devcentral/f5-xc-terraform-examples/workflow-guides/bot/deploy-botdefense-for-awscloudfront-distributions-with-f5-distributedcloud/xc-console-demo-guide.rst

 Objective :
 -----------

 This guide will outline the steps for implementing F5 XC Bot Defense to protect your AWS CloudFront distributions.
-We will take advantage of AWS Lambda Edge and the AWS Serverless Application Repository (SAR).
+We will be deploying our sample application into AWS EKS (Elastic Kubernetes Service) which we will then front-end this application with AWS Cloudfront.
+We'll leverage F5 XC to setup and download our Bot Defense Connector which will be deployed via an AWS Lambda Edge and the AWS Serverless Application Repository (SAR).
 This guide will outline the steps for implementing this infrastructure via Console Steps as well as Automated method using Terraform.
-This guide also provides a sample application that we will  to protect with F5 XC Bot Defense